 I’ve let him sweet talk his way back into our lives after The Getaway… This isn’t the first time he’s worked his way back with empty promises and puppy dog eyes either.
 I’m just a sucker.
 I’m filled with guilt of our kids not having their father in their lives full time.
 Mind you, this man and I are not physically intimate.
 No. He has another type of control over me – emotional.

 I’ve always painted a beautiful picture of this man.
 I’ve never wanted anyone to judge him or see him for who he really is.
 Because in my head, he wasn’t really like that.
 Only when he drank.
 The ex is a functional drug addict and alcoholic.
-Since the divorce, his addictions have worsened and they have started to take a toll on his personal life.
+Since our separation, his addictions have worsened and they have started to take a toll on his personal life.

 Recently, he has been verbally abusive towards me.
 But only when he’s drunk.
 I finally had a talk with him about his disease (drug and alcohol dependency).
 I told him how it was affecting our family.
 He said he was going to try to get clean on his own and if he couldn’t do it he promised he had help waiting.
 He listened.
 Or so I thought.